-Home to the English Riviera, Devon is undoubtedly one of the best places to buy a holiday home in the UK.
-With two coastlines, pretty harbour towns, two National Parks and hundreds of beaches (to name just a few of its highlights!)
-Devon is ideal for family trips, surfing trips, walking holidays and seaside escapes.
+- Area attractions: Dorset is home to two coastlines, pretty harbour towns, two National Parks and hundreds of beaches (to name just a few of its highlights!), making it ideal for everyone: from family and surfing trips to walking holidays and seaside escapes.

 Another Welsh destination, Snowdonia is the perfect UK holiday destination for outdoorsy types and nature-lovers.
 Centred around Snowdonia National Park, it’s a place to soak up the scenery whether that be by keeping active with lengthy hikes or relaxing with gentle country walks and a picnic.

 - Location in the UK: Snowdonia is in northwest Wales and so could mean a long journey, depending on where you’re coming from.
 As with Pembrokeshire, you’re looking at a travel time of around five to six hours from London via train or car.

 - Travel: Though it’s famed for its remote villages and rolling countryside, Snowdonia is well serviced by public transport and major roads.
 You can drive around Snowdonia whilst taking in the sights and can cover the whole area in a couple of hours, although you’ll probably want to stop along the way!
 If you’re using public transport, you’ll be happy to know that there are train and bus routes too.
 Plus, if you’re not keen on the hike, there’s the Snowdon Mountain Railway which allows you to travel to the heights in comfort.

 - Property prices: According to Land Registry figures, properties in Gwynedd (where Snowdonia lies) had an overall average price of £206,383 as of May 2022.